Nathanael West: Early life

 He put his hands up to catch it and for some inexplicable reason didn't hold them close together.
 The ball tore through, hit him in the forehead, and bounced into some brush.
 There was a roar from the crowd and [West] took one look and turned tail.
 To a man, the crowd had risen, gathered bats, sticks, stones, and anything they could lay hands on and were in hot pursuit.
 He vanished into some woods and didn't emerge until nightfall.
 In telling the story he was convinced that if they had caught him they would have killed him.

-It is unclear whether this ever actually happened, but West later re-imagined this in his short story "Western Union Boy".
-As Jewish students were not allowed to join most fraternities, his main friend was his future brother-in-law S. J. Perelman.
+It is unclear whether this ever happened, but West later re-imagined this in his short story "Western Union Boy".
+As Jewish students were not allowed to join most fraternities, his main friend was his future brother-in-law S.J.
+Perelman.
 (Perelman married West's sister Laura.)
 West barely finished at Brown with a degree.
-He then went to Paris for three months, and it was at this point that he changed his name to Nathanael West.
-His family, who had supported him thus far, ran into financial difficulties in the late 1920s.
+He then went to Paris for three months, and it was at this time that he changed his name to Nathanael West.
+His family, who had supported him thus far, ran into financial difficulties during the late 1920s.
 West returned home and worked sporadically in construction for his father, eventually finding a job as the night manager of the Hotel Kenmore Hall on East 23rd Street in Manhattan.
-One of West's real-life experiences at the hotel inspired the incident between Romola Martin and Homer Simpson that would later appear in The Day of the Locust (1939).
+One of West's experiences at the hotel inspired the incident between Romola Martin and Homer Simpson that appeared in his novel The Day of the Locust (1939).

 In 1933 he was employed as the manager of the Sutton Hotel in New York City, located at 330 E. 56th Street.